SEKOIA-IO/documentation/_shared_content/automate/debug-playbooks.md

 After a playbook run is executed, it is possible to switch modes after selecting a module.
 Log information will be displayed in the different modes:

 - Edition:  logs returned and displayed in a tab
-- Run Results : results of executed module
+- Run Results: results of an executed module